- We appreciate those who have been sending us reports - THANKS .!

 - Catfish remain FAIR-GOOD on dip baits, shrimp, crawlers and cut baits.

 LAKE SPRINGFIELD - At Springfield off I-55 Exit 94 and go the east.

-- Bluegills were little SLOW this week on waxies and crickets
+- Bluegills were little SLOW.

-- Catfish were FAIR on most baits.
+- Catfish are FAIR-GOOD on most baits.

 -- Check with Trevor at Big Reds Bait and Tackle for your bait and current reports

 at 2193 Stevenson Drive in Springfield 62703 just a mile west from the lake dam.

 NEWTON LAKE - 16-17 miles southeast of Effingham off Route 33.